haomingdev/etherscan-mcp/doc/technical.md

 - **Denial of Service (DoS) via Tool Calls:** Mitigation: User approval required by host, potential Etherscan rate limiting.
 - **Malformed Input:** Mitigation: Zod schema validation by SDK.
 - **Etherscan API Issues:** Mitigation: Error handling, logging.
+- **(New) LLM Prompt Injection:** Mitigation: Careful system prompt design, potentially sanitizing user input within the agent, avoid including sensitive data in LLM prompts.
+- **(New) LLM Data Privacy:** Mitigation: Be aware prompts/results are sent to Google; refer to their policies.
+- **(New) LLM Hallucination/Incorrect Actions:** Mitigation: Validate planned calls, use clear prompts, treat agent results as potentially requiring verification.
+- **(New) Agent DoS (via LLM Costs/Time):** Mitigation: Monitor LLM usage, consider input limits.

+### (New) 7.6 LLM Interaction Security

+- **Prompt Injection:** Maliciously crafted user prompts sent to `etherscan_runAgentTask` could attempt to manipulate the LLM's planning or synthesis steps, potentially causing unexpected behavior, revealing internal details (like function names if included in prompts), or generating harmful content.
+Mitigation involves designing robust system prompts for the LLM that clearly define its task and boundaries, avoiding the inclusion of sensitive internal details in prompts sent to the LLM, and potentially implementing input filtering on the user prompt within the agent.
+- **Data Privacy:** The user prompt and the aggregated results from Etherscan API calls are sent to the external Google Gemini API during the planning and synthesis steps.
+Users should be aware of this data flow and consult Google's data usage and privacy policies.
+- **Denial of Service / Cost Overruns:** Complex or malicious prompts could lead to numerous or computationally expensive LLM interactions, incurring unexpected costs or delaying responses.
+Mitigation includes monitoring LLM API usage and costs, potentially setting usage quotas or budgets via the cloud provider, and possibly implementing basic checks on prompt length or complexity within the agent tool handler.
+- **Incorrect Actions / Hallucination:** The LLM might generate an incorrect plan (calling the wrong Etherscan functions or with wrong parameters) or synthesize an inaccurate final response based on the execution results.
+Mitigation involves validating the structure and function names within the generated plan before execution, designing clear and unambiguous prompts, and potentially adding a disclaimer to the user that the agent's output is generated by an LLM and may require verification.

 ## Section 8: Performance & Scalability